Baoshan, Shanghai: History

 The area was the scene of heavy fighting during the Battle of Shanghai.

 Landmarks

 The War of Resistance Memorial Park on Donglin Lu has a small museum with artifacts from the Second World War and a modern glass-and-steel pagoda.
 The Wisdom Bay Industrial Park has the world's largest concrete 3D printed pedestrian bridge.

+In 2009, Gucun Park opened.
+It is famous for the Cherry Blossom Festival.

 Education

 The main campus of Shanghai University is located in Baoshan District.
 One of several schools in the district, Xing Zhi Middle School was founded by the famous educationalist from Nanjing, Tao Xingzhi.
 Shanghai Xingzhi High School and the High School Affiliated to Shanghai University are also located in the district.

 Transport

 Baoshan District is served by the Shanghai Metro.
 There are 4 lines from Baoshan to central Shanghai—Line 1, Line 3, Line 7, and Line 15 —which operate as subways and elevated rail in different parts of the district.
 The 952B rapid bus runs from the district to People's Square in central Shanghai, being one of the many buses that link the district to central Shanghai.

 Ferries to Chongming Island operate from Wusong, Baoyang Rd, and Shidongkou.
 Ferries to Putuoshan from Wusong are also available.